 Check your travel dates and flights

-The most important step for preparing towards your trip is to ensure you have the RIGHT travel dates.
-Double check the airport information (if your city has 2 airports) and departure time.
+The most important step for preparing for your trip is to ensure you have the RIGHT travel dates.
+Double-check the airport information (if your city has 2 airports) and departure time.

 Set a reminder (alert) if you have to pre-book an airport taxi, ahead of your travel date.
-Inform close friends/family about the travel.
-Would you need someone to house – sit or drop off an extra set of house keys?
+Inform close friends/family about travel.
+Would you need someone to house-sit or drop off an extra set of house keys?

 Get a carry-on

-Depending on your bag choice, you can choose a tote, a trolley, day pack or a back pack.
-Salil and I prefer backpacks as they are hands free.
-They are handy when you go to washroom or even when you line up at customs/immigrations.
-We also use trolleys – they are our close second choice for carry on bags.
+Depending on your bag choice, you can choose a tote, a trolley, a day pack or a backpack.
+Salil and I prefer backpacks as they are hands-free.
+They are handy when you go to the washroom or even when you line up at customs/immigration.
+We also use trolleys – they are our close second choice for carrying on bags.
 Here are some of our favorites and suggested recommendations

 - Women Backpack Purse (Convertible Casual Travel Shoulder Bag) – This is for girls only!
 I used to carry something like this when I traveled solo.
-It is a back pack, but has straps so you can carry it as a shoulder bag as well – so very versatile.
-The mouth opening of the bag is very generous, so you can even stow large item or a big scarf inside it.
-It is not as roomy as the Pacsafe Metrosafe Anti theft bag, but it is big enough to hold the carry on essentials.
-This Women Backpack Purse & Convertible can carry magazines, cosmetics, large side ipad, scarf, mirror-less camera, etc.
+It is a backpack but has straps so you can carry it as a shoulder bag as well – so very versatile.
+The mouth opening of the bag is very generous, so you can even stow large items or a big scarf inside it.
+It is not as roomy as the Pacsafe Metrosafe Anti-theft bag, but it is big enough to hold the carry on essentials.
+This Women Backpack Purse & Convertible can carry magazines, cosmetics, large side iPad, scarf, mirror-less cameras, etc.